DMVis/DMVis/documentation/components/label.md

 Whether the label has a background or not.

+## rectOpacity

+- Type: `number | string`
+- Defaults: `opacity`

+The opacity of the background of the label.
+Defaults to the same opacity of the whole label.

 ## name

 - Type: `string`
 - Default: `undefined`

 A possible class name for the label.
 If defined the label will get the class `label-{name}`.
 If left undefined the label will get no class.

+## width

+- Type: `number | 'auto'`
+- Default: `'auto'`

+The width of the whole label, defaults to the width of the text

+## height

+- Type: `number | 'auto'`
+- Default: `'auto'`

+The height of the whole label, defaults to the height of the text

 # Example usage